 (1) Overpayment of Customs Duty

-A Request for Correction is required for overpaid customs duty.
-This procedure requires you to fill in the request form stating the incorrect and correct amount of the duty and submit it to the competent customs office to which the initial import declaration was presented.
+A Request for Correction can be required for overpaid customs duty.
+This procedure requires you to submit the request form stating the incorrect and correct amount of the duty to the competent customs office to which the initial import declaration was presented.

-The request can, in principle, be made within one year from the import permit.
+The request can, in principle, be made within five years from the import permit.

 When the request form is submitted, the customs office reviews the content of the request.
-If an overpayment is discovered, the customs office shall reimburse the overpaid amount by making a correction for reduction (to inform the applicant about the correction of the said error).
+If an overpayment is discovered, the customs office shall reimburse the overpaid amount to who submitted the request by making a correction for reduction (to inform the applicant about the correction of the said error).

 (2) Underpayment of Customs Duty

-Please note the following points when filing an amended return.
+Please note the following points when making a correction.

-Please file the form as soon as a mistake is found.
-If you make corrections after the customs inspection or after a correction for increase made by the customs office, additional tax for deficient declaration shall be levied besides the newly imposed tax.
+(a) Please file the form as soon as a mistake is found.
+If you make corrections on or after the following day you receive customs notification of inspection or after a correction for increase made by the customs office, additional tax for deficient declaration shall be levied besides the newly imposed tax.

-The amount of additional tax is 10% of the newly imposed tax.
-However, if the newly imposed tax exceeds the amount of the principle tax or ¥500,000 (whichever larger), a special additional tax shall be collected at the rate of 15% of the excessive amount.
+The amount of additional tax is 5% of the newly imposed tax if you make a correction of customs declaration on or after the following day you have received customs notification of inspection prior to foreknowledge of the correction.
+It is 10% of the newly imposed tax if you make a correction of customs declaration after foreknowledge of the correction or if the customs office makes a correction for increase.
+However, if the newly imposed tax exceeds the amount of the principle tax or \500,000 (whichever larger), a special additional tax shall be collected at the rate of 5% of the excessive amount.

-When an importer files an amended return voluntarily after finding errors in the original declaration and before the customs inspection, the additional tax for deficient declaration is not imposed.
+(Note 2) When you make a correction of customs declaration voluntarily after finding errors in the original declaration and before the customs inspection, the additional tax for deficient declaration is not imposed.

-A newly imposed tax, which is adjusted in the amended return, shall be due on the day of filing.
+(b) A newly imposed tax, which is adjusted in the correction of customs declaration, shall be due on the day of making.
 An overdue tax is also levied when paying the newly imposed tax.
 Please pay the relevant amount.
 The overdue tax accrues at a rate of 7.3% per annum for the period from the statutory due date (normally the day of import permit) to the date of actual payment.

-(Note) For the time being, the rate of overdue tax is either 7.3% per annum or the sum of the official discount rate as of November 30 of the previous year and +4%, whichever lower.
-(The overdue tax in Fiscal 2008 is 4.7%).
+(Note) For the time being, the rate of overdue tax is either 7.3% per annum or the aggregate rate of both“the rate notified in Article 93-2 of the Act on Special Measures Concerning Taxation +1%” and 1%, whichever lower.
+(The rate of overdue tax in 2023 is 2.4%).

 However, this rate increases to 14.6% per annum when two months elapse after the due date.

-Moreover, these procedures can be conducted by a customs broker specializing in there procedures who is licensed by the director of customs office.
+Moreover, these procedures can be conducted by a customs broker.

 (Article 7-14, Article 7-15, Article 7-16, Article 12 and Article 12-2 of the Customs Law)